eltonvs/kotlin-obd-api/README.md

 ## Basic Usage

-Get an `InputStream` and an `OutputStream` from your connection interface and create a `ObdDeviceConnection` instance.
+Get an `InputStream` and an `OutputStream` from your connection interface and create an `ObdDeviceConnection` instance.

 ```kotlin
 // Create ObdDeviceConnection instance